Chapter 122, Property Maintenance

 - This code is adopted in accordance with the provisions of Connecticut General Statutes §§ 7-148, 7-148aa and 7-152c.

 - This code shall apply uniformly to the maintenance, use and occupancy of all premises now in existence or hereafter constructed, maintained or modified and shall include:

 - Dwellings or dwelling units, including one-family and two-family dwellings and multiple dwellings.

-- Lots, plots or parcels of land whether vacant or occupied.
+- Lots, plots or parcels of land or building(s), whether vacant or occupied.

-- Buildings of non-dwelling use, including commercial properties.
+- Buildings of non-dwelling use, including commercial and/or industrial properties.

 - Accessory structures accessory to any building.

-- This code shall not apply to barns as identified in the book "Wonderful Barns of Wethersfield," copyright 1994, by Eleanor Buck Wolf, or to any other barn built before 1900, except when the Town Manager or their designee determines that existing conditions pose a threat to the health, safety and/or welfare of the public.
+- This code shall not apply to barns as identified in the book "Wonderful Barns of Wethersfield", copyright 1994, by Eleanor Buck Wolf, or to any other barn built before 1900, except when the Town Manager or his/her designee determines that existing conditions pose a threat to the health, safety and/or welfare of the public.